William S. Burroughs: Magical beliefs

 I would say that my most interesting experience with the earlier techniques was the realization that when you make cut-ups you do not get simply random juxtapositions of words, that they do mean something, and often that these meanings refer to some future event.
 I've made many cut-ups and then later recognized that the cut-up referred to something that I read later in a newspaper or a book, or something that happened ...
 Perhaps events are pre-written and pre-recorded and when you cut word lines the future leaks out.

 In the final decade of his life, Burroughs became heavily involved in the chaos magic movement.
-Burroughs' magical techniques – the cut-up, playback, etc. – had been incorporated into chaos magic by such practitioners as Phil Hine, Dave Lee and Genesis P-Orridge.
+Burroughs's magical techniques – the cut-up, playback, etc. – had been incorporated into chaos magic by such practitioners as Phil Hine, Dave Lee and Genesis P-Orridge.
 P-Orridge in particular had known and studied under Burroughs and Brion Gysin for over a decade.
 This led to Burroughs contributing material to the book Between Spaces: Selected Rituals & Essays From The Archives Of Templum Nigri Solis Through this connection, Burroughs came to personally know many of the leading lights of the chaos magic movement, including Hine, Lee, Peter J. Carroll, Ian Read and Ingrid Fischer, as well as Douglas Grant, head of the North American section of chaos magic group the Illuminates of Thanateros (IOT).
-Burroughs' involvement with the movement further deepened, as he contributed artwork and other material to chaos magic books, addressed an IOT gathering in Austria, and was eventually fully initiated into the Illuminates of Thanateros.
-As Burroughs' close friend James Grauerholz states: "William was very serious about his studies in, and initiation into the IOT ...
+Burroughs's involvement with the movement further deepened, as he contributed artwork and other material to chaos magic books, addressed an IOT gathering in Austria, and was eventually fully initiated into the Illuminates of Thanateros.
+As Burroughs's close friend James Grauerholz states: "William was very serious about his studies in, and initiation into the IOT ...
 Our longtime friend, Douglas Grant, was a prime mover."

 Death

-Burroughs died August 2, 1997, in Lawrence, Kansas, from complications of a heart attack he had suffered the previous day.
+Burroughs died August 2, 1997, at age 83, in Lawrence, Kansas, from complications of a heart attack he had suffered the previous day.
 He was interred in the family plot in Bellefontaine Cemetery in St. Louis, Missouri, with a marker bearing his full name and the epitaph "American Writer".
 His grave lies to the right of the white granite obelisk of William Seward Burroughs I (1857–1898).